-Bill Mateja is a partner in the Government Contracts, Investigations & International Trade Practice Group in the firm's Dallas office.
-He specializes in White Collar Defense and Corporate Investigations.
+Bill Mateja is a partner in the White Collar Defense and Corporate Investigations Practice Group in the firm's Dallas office.

 Areas of Practice

-Bill has long been a white collar trial lawyer with a particular focus on healthcare fraud and securities enforcement.
-A former prosecutor at the highest levels of the Department of Justice, Bill was responsible for all the Department’s white collar operations, as well as the day-to-day workings of its corporate fraud task force.
-He also served as Special Counsel for Health Care fraud overseeing all of the Department’s health care fraud enforcement.
-This experience makes him unusually adept at handling the collateral consequences of white collar matters, which can occur in any of four separate legal forums – criminal, civil, administrative, and regulatory — sometime all at once.
+Bill is an established white collar trial lawyer with a particular focus on healthcare fraud and securities enforcement.
+A former prosecutor at the highest levels of the Department of Justice (DOJ), Bill was responsible for all the Department’s white collar operations, as well as the day-to-day workings of its corporate fraud task force.
+He also served as Special Counsel for Health Care fraud overseeing all of the Department’s healthcare fraud enforcement.
+This experience makes him unusually adept at handling the collateral consequences of white collar matters, which can occur in any of four separate legal forums – criminal, civil, administrative and regulatory – sometimes all at once.